The Social Insurance Number (SIN) Code of Practice

 Formal agreements govern program access to information contained in the SIR including:

-Without an agreement, entities cannot access information in the SIR.
-We limit SIR access to the fewest data elements required to do one’s job.
-This is a security best practice for protecting information.
-Service Canada monitors compliance to the terms of the agreement, which can be subject to audit.
-Service Canada and our partners must share any information using a secure method.
-Service Canada specifies what secure method to use.
+Without an agreement, entities can’t access information in the SIR.
+As best practice for protecting information, we limit SIR access to the fewest data elements that are required to do one’s job.
+We monitor compliance to the terms of the agreement, which can be subject to audit.
+Service Canada and our partners must share any information using a secure method, and we at Service Canada specify what secure method to use.

 2. Service Canada and other authorized departments and agencies must work to protect personal information from theft, inappropriate access or disclosure

 Service Canada and our partners must follow all Government of Canada privacy and security legislation and policies.
-These include the Privacy Act and the Treasury Board Secretariat Policy on Information Management.
-Service Canada and our partners must also adhere to all privacy and security policies, procedures and practices related to SINs.
-Our various agreements specify this.
+These include the Privacy Act and the Treasury Board Secretariat Policy on Service and Digital.
+Service Canada and our partners must also adhere to all the agreed privacy and security policies, procedures and practices related to SINs.
 Service Canada and our partners must inform employees of all policies and procedures.

 Service Canada and our partners should also ensure that employees have completed all required training and have the proper security screening.
 We monitor who accesses SIN records via access logs.
 We do so to detect inappropriate or suspicious access.
 We can then look into and address adverse cases.